Integrals of stable envelopes for cotangent bundles to Grassmannians: Overview

 \subsection{Combinatorics of integrals}

-The $n$ integers $\int_X\Stab(p)$ (ignoring the $\hbar$ factor) obtained from $T^{*}Gr(1,n)=T^*\mathbb{P}^{n-1}$ are simply the binomial coefficients, and thus can be arranged into Pascal's triangle.
+The $n$ integers $\int_{X_{1,n}}\Stab(p)$ (ignoring the $\hbar$ factor) obtained from $X_{1,n}=T^*\mathbb{P}^{n-1}$ are the binomial coefficients, and thus can be arranged into Pascal's triangle, with its recurrence relation given by Pascal's rule.
 This is an infinite triangle (2-simplex) where each number in a given layer is the sum of the two numbers in the layer directly above it.
-We prove that a similar phenomenon occurs for the ${n\choose 2}$ integers arising from integrals over $T^{*}Gr(2,n)$ if we arrange them in a 3-simplex, where the integers in one layer are determined solely by the ``nearby'' integers in the layer above.
-This nice recurrence relation, which we name 4-neighbor addition, does have exceptions, which we can fix in an ad-hoc way.
-We demonstrate two methods to modify the combinatorial problem so that 4-neighbor addition holds without exception.
+We conjecture that a similar phenomenon holds for the $\binom{n}{k}$ integers arising from integrals over $X_{k,n}$ (after the addition of some correction terms) arranged in a $(k+1)-$ simplex, where the integers in one layer are determined by the $2^{k}$ ``nearby" integers in the layer above (we will refer to this phenomenon as ``$2^{k}$-neighbor addition").
+We prove this statement for the case $k=2$.
+We demonstrate another method to modify the combinatorial problem so that 4-neighbor addition holds without the addition of the ``correction" terms.
 These combinatorial structures may be shadows of nearby geometric problems.

-These results we present for $k=2$ demonstrate the complexity of this family of integers.
+These results we conjecture for higher $k$ (and prove for $k=2$) demonstrate the complexity of this family of integers.
 This is especially interesting when they are viewed as a generalization of the binomial coefficients.

 We also provide an outline of a new conjectural method to find the $\bT$-equivariant integrals of stable envelopes due to A. Varchenko.
 We introduce the quantities $\mathbb{V}({\lambda})$, for each partition $\lambda$ in an $(n-k)\times k$ rectangle, which are some sums of weighted paths to the Young diagram $Y_\lambda$.
 The weights are in formal variables $\textbf{a},\hbar$, and we conjecture that $\mathbb{V}(\lambda)$ is exactly the $\bT$-equivariant integral of the corresponding fixed point.